russell-oit/art/README.md

 # ART
 ART stands for A Reporting Tool.

-ART is a simple yet effective reporting and business intelligence solution.
+ART is a reporting and business intelligence solution.

 Once an SQL query is ready, it can be published through ART in a few minutes.
 Authorised users can then log in and view the results in the browser.